 Is it possible to create a composite value of the violence against women sub indicators related to law, attitudes, prevalence instead of only attitudes?

 Code has been added to calculate a composite measure based on the combination of attitudes, practice/prevalence variables.
-Current weightings are arbitrary but can be changed depending on wwht weightings are desired.
+Current weightings are arbitrary but can be changed depending on what weightings are desired.

 Issues identified by log